Mushroom Stout Skillet Chicken Pot Pie (with vegan option). One pot, thirty minutes, lick-the-pan-good.

 - Immersion blenders fix broken sauces.
 I’ve known this about cheese sauce, but I’ve also found that when you’re trying to bourbon up a chocolate sauce and it seizes, the stick blender can turn it back into velvet.

-- I love citra hops the most.
+- I love Galaxy and Mosaic hops the most.
 Especially with fresh hop beers.
 Don’t get mad, hops aren’t children, you’re allowed to have favorites.

 - If you’re not happy now, you never will be.
 Circumstance doesn’t make you happy, it’s a choice.
 Feed the right wolf, the wrong one will eat you alive.